jonathancychow/cycling-simulation/README.md

 # cycling.model
 Model to simulate performance for cycling time trial

+# Deployment
+The dashboard is hosted at Heroku, please see this [link](https://cycling-sim.herokuapp.com/).

 # Getting started

 The `tox` package is used for development, test and build.
 Tox is a build tool for python.
 It allowes us to define a set of standards and configure a set of commands